 Might seem like a no brainer, but the quality of your brew doesn’t matter a whole lot if the packaging holding it sucks.
 Breakin into the can game meant a whole bunch of new challenges for the fellas in our lab, and many a can was sacrificed to the gods of quality.

-If you were payin’ attention earlier, we said oxygen is one of the biggest enemies of tasty beer, so making sure you have a tight seal is key.
+Oxygen is one of the biggest enemies of tasty beer, so making sure you have a tight seal is key.